Michael Vandergucht: Life

-Vandergucht was born in Antwerp, where he became a pupil of Frederik Bouttats the Younger.
+Michiel van der Gucht was born in Antwerp, where he became a pupil of Frederik Bouttats the Younger.
 He was registered as an apprentice in the Antwerp artists' guild, the Guild of St Luke between 18 September 1672 and 18 September 1673.
-He is recorded in Amsterdam when on 19 June 1682 he posted banns to marry Maria van Hogenbergh van Aerschot.
+He is recorded in Amsterdam when, on 19 June 1682, he posted banns to marry Maria van Hogenbergh van Aerschot.
 He lived on the Rosengracht in Amsterdam.

 He moved to England before July 1688.
-He trained his sons Gerard Vandergucht (1696/7–1776) and Jan Vandergucht (or John) (c.1699-c.1730) and George Vertue and James Smith as engravers.
+He trained his sons, Gerard Vandergucht (1696/97 — 1776) and Jan (John) Vandergucht (c.
+1699 — c.
+1730) and George Vertue and James Smith as engravers.
 His son Gerard became one of the leading engravers in London, following the French method of combining precise engraving with the etched tones.
 Gerard had 30 children of whom one, Benjamin, was a successful engraver, picture restorer and painter.

-He died from gout in his house, the Golden Head in Queen Street, Bloomsbury, and was buried in the churchyard of St Giles-in-the-Fields.
+Michael Vandergucht died from gout in his house, the Golden Head in Queen Street, Bloomsbury, and was buried in the churchyard of St Giles-in-the-Fields.